 Instant Pot Chana Masala

 - Turn on the saute mode and heat oil in the instant pot.
 Add cumin seeds, bayleaf and coriander pods.
 Once the seeds start spluttering, add the onions and cook till they are soft (about 3-4 minutes).

 - Add the tomatoes, garlic, ginger, green chillies, salt, turmeric powder and chilli powder to the pot.
 Cook till the tomatoes break down and start becoming mushy (4-5 minutes).
 Add the chickpeas, potatoes and 2 cups water to the pot.
 Set manual pressure for 30 minutes and let the pressure release naturally for at least 10 minutes before manually releasing the remaining pressure.

 - Turn on the saute function again and add garam masala and kasuri methi (if using).
 If the gravy is too thick, add ¼ to ½ cup water.
 Adjust salt to taste and simmer for 5 minutes before turning off the flame.
 Top with chopped coriander and serve hot.

 Traditional Pressure Cooker Chana Masala

 - Heat oil in the pressure cooker.
-Add cumin seeds, bayleaf and coriander pods.
+Add cumin seeds, bayleaf and cardamom pods.
 Once the seeds start spluttering, add the onions and cook till they are soft (about 3-4 minutes).

 - Add the tomatoes, garlic, ginger, green chillies, salt, turmeric powder and chilli powder to the pot.
 Cook till the tomatoes break down and start becoming mushy (4-5 minutes).
 Add the chickpeas, potatoes and 2 ½ cups water to the pot.
 Pressure cook for 6-7 whistles or till the chana can be easily broken between two fingers.